pirl-unc/rserver-binfotron/README.md

 git commit -am "$my_comment"; git push git tag -a 4.2.1.0 -m "$my_comment"; git push -u origin --tags
 ```
+You should merge with that R version's branch and, if it's the most recent version of R, merge with master.

 ## Manual push
 ```bash